icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 unzip models.zip
 ```

-Alternatively, you can download it directly from the gdrive link:
+Alternatively, you can download it directly from the Google drive link:

 https://drive.google.com/file/d/12jdV2BTT0sZX5SciBNNuwT_ZBQhITKdQ/view?usp=sharing
 Place and unzip the folder inside the project folder like this: